MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-power-bi-semantic-model-refresh.md

 ms.date: 04/15/2023
 ---

-# Tutorial: Orchestrate Azure Databricks ETL jobs with data workflows
+# Tutorial: Refresh Power BI semantic model with Data workflows

 > [!NOTE]
 > Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 This tutorial outlines the integration of Azure Databricks and Data workflows (powered by Apache Airflow) for orchestrating data pipelines.
 Job orchestration is crucial for managing complex workflows, ensuring data accuracy, and optimizing processing efficiency.
 Azure Databricks is a powerful analytics platform built on the top of Apache Spark, while Apache Airflow offers robust workflow management capabilities.
 Combining these tools enables seamless coordination of tasks, from data ingestion to transformation and analysis.
 The Apache Airflow Azure Databricks connection lets you take advantage of the optimized Spark engine offered by Azure Databricks with the scheduling features of Apache Airflow.

-In this tutorial, you build an Apache Airflow DAG to trigger the Azure Databricks job with the Data workflows.
+In this tutorial, you'll learn how to build an Apache Airflow DAG to trigger the Power BI semantic model refresh from Data Workflows.

 ## Prerequisites